Mohamed Ihattaren: International career

+On 3 October 2025, FIFA approved Ihattaren's request to change his sporting nationality from Dutch to Moroccan, making him eligible to play for the Morocco national team.

 Style of play

 A quick and skilful midfielder, Ihattaren is mainly as a playmaker but can play most attacking positions.
 Instinctive and skilled in passing, he has been compared to fellow countryman Memphis Depay.

-Controversy
+Personal life

 In 2022, Ihattaren came under fire for his alleged ties and connections to the Dutch criminal underworld: he was accused of having ties to the Mocro Maffia (a powerful criminal organization made up of criminals who are Moroccan or of Moroccan descent), after one of the alleged members of the organization (who is on trial in connection with the notorious Marengo trial) arrived at the courthouse in a car belonging to Ihattaren, which led Dutch authorities to investigate and discover that Ihattaren is a friend and associate of some high-ranking members of this powerful criminal group.
 According to journalist John van den Heuvel of De Telegraaf, Ihattaren had also dated a girl who was related to a family tied to the Mocro Maffia.
-Because of all this controversy, he began to receive death threats on social media, and Ajax, his team at the time, tried to terminate his contract before the end of the 2022–23 Eredivisie season, the first division of the football in the Netherlands.
+Because of all this controversy, he began to receive death threats on social media, and Ajax, his team at the time, tried to terminate his contract before the end of the 2022–23 Eredivisie season.

-On 12 February 2023, Ihattaren was arrested in Amsterdam after being charged for domestic abuse to his girlfriend.
-He was released two days later, while still being investigated as a suspect.
+On 12 February 2023, his 21st birthday, Ihattaren was arrested in Amsterdam on charges of domestic abuse against his girlfriend, Yasmine Driouech.
+He was released two days later but remained under investigation as a suspect.
+He married Driouech in May 2023.
+In January 2024, it was confirmed that Ihattaren would face prosecution for the assault, as well as for an earlier charge of making threats in November 2022.
+He was later sentenced to 60 hours of community service.